bealwang/pyblog/README.md

 ##More Information
 Your blogs in markdown are in the directory "./blogs" by default, in which case the result blogs in html will be produced in the directory "./html".Of course, you can change them by modify the pyblog.py.
-If need more details, welcome to [my blog](http://genialwang.com/html/python/py-1.html).
+ For more details, welcome to [my blog](http://genialwang.com/html/python/py-1.html).